Where to Get Soap Making Ingredients (Suppliers by Country)

 The main bulk of any soap recipe is oils, fats, waxes, and butters.
 Some are familiar and inexpensive, such as sunflower oil, and others are exotic and expensive, such as mango butter.
 Good soap recipes usually include three to six oils and fats.
 You choose them for their fatty acid profiles, cost, and what they can contribute to a bar of soap.
 The most common oils used in soap recipes are coconut oil (76 degrees), olive oil (extra virgin or pomace), palm oil, shea butter, tallow, canola (rapeseed), and castor oil.

-You can find these ingredients at quite a few places and in different quantities.
+You can find these ingredients in several places and different quantities.
 The larger the amount you buy, the cheaper the ingredient will be per unit (grams/lbs/etc).
 Please don’t fall into the false economy pit, though.
-For example, end up buying five gallons of coconut oil and not being able to use it before the best-by date.
+For example, end up buying five gallons of coconut oil and being unable to use it before the best-by date.

 Buying Oils for Soap Making